jrh3k5/flume-agent-cookbook/cookbooks/flume_agent/README.md

 This block enables JMX reporting of the behavior of the agent.
 It takes the following parameter:

 * **port**: The port on which the agent will publish its JMX statistics.

+#### rmLib

+(since 1.1) Flume plugins do not get loaded in classloaders isolated from the main classpath of the Flume agent; as a result, dependency convergence issues can arise (such as Guava incompatibilities).
+To help with this, the option is given as part of this cookbook to have it remove libraries from `lib/` directory beneath the Flume installation directory.

 ### Registered service